The Ultimate In Birding Tours

 Europe (and its islands)

-ATLANTIC ODYSSEY – South Georgia, Gough, Tristan da Cunha, St Helena, Ascension and Cape Verde
+ATLANTIC ODYSSEY – South Georgia, Gough, Tristan da Cunha, St Helena, Ascension and Cape Verde Islands, with Antarctica Extension

-34 Days Group Size Limit 15
+24 Days Group Size Limit 20

-Saturday 28th March – Thursday 30th April 2026
+Monday 23rd March – Wednesday 1st April 2026

-34 Days Group Size Limit
+10 Days Group Size Limit 20

-Birdquest’s Atlantic Odyssey birding tours are an epic journey through the Atlantic Islands from Tierra del Fuego to South Georgia, Gough Island, the Tristan da Cunha group, Saint Helena, Ascension Island and the Cape Verde Islands.
+Birdquest’s Atlantic Odyssey birding tours are an epic birding and wildlife journey through the Atlantic Islands from Tierra del Fuego to South Georgia, Gough Island, the Tristan da Cunha group, Saint Helena, Ascension Island and the Cape Verde Islands.
 Our Atlantic Odyssey birding tour is one of the most extraordinary opportunities to see pelagic seabirds, not to mention the penguins, rarely-seen endemics, sea mammals, amazing scenery, little-visited islands and the rest.
 And all this at a very economical price compared to a standard expedition cruise because it is a repositioning cruise, at the end of the Antarctic season, when the ship has to return through the Atlantic to the northern hemisphere in time for the upcoming Arctic season.

 From the icy peaks and glaciers of subAntarctic South Georgia to hot, steamy, tropical seas, this extraordinary Atlantic journey from Ushuaia in Tierra del Fuego to the Cape Verde Islands by way of South Georgia, Gough Island, Tristan da Cunha, Saint Helena and Ascension offers the adventurous traveller the chance to visit some of the farthest-flung places on earth and to experience a seabird extravaganza beyond most birdwatchers’ wildest dreams.

 This superb opportunity is made possible by the need to bring expedition cruise ships back from Antarctica to Europe in spring for the start of the Arctic cruising season.
-Our remarkable Atlantic Odyssey birding tour on one of these vessels will not only provide splendid opportunities for observing a bewildering array of seabirds, from penguins and albatrosses to frigatebirds and tropicbirds, while at sea, but will also give us a chance to wander through their breeding colonies, as we step ashore on some of the remotest islands in the world.
+Our remarkable Atlantic Odyssey birding tour on one of these vessels will not only provide splendid opportunities for observing a bewildering array of seabirds, from penguins and albatrosses to frigatebirds and tropicbirds, while at sea but will also give us a chance to wander through their breeding colonies, as we step ashore on some of the remotest islands in the world.
 Opportunities for whale-watching will also be superb, especially in Antarctic waters and the Southern Ocean, where we are likely to enjoy some spectacular views of these leviathans sounding right next to our ship.

 Our Atlantic Odyssey birding tour begins in earnest at Ushuaia, the southernmost town in the world and the base for some enjoyable pre-cruise birding amidst the splendid scenery of Tierra del Fuego should you so wish.
 Initially, we shall be sailing east across the South Atlantic to South Georgia, enjoying spectacular pelagic birding as we pass through some of the richest seas on earth.